-One common concern most people have about buying a term life policy is outliving the term and having nothing to show for all those premiums paid.
+One common concern most people have about buying a term life policy is outliving the term and having nothing to show for all that money paid.

-One way to solve this concern is to add a return of premium rider to your policy.
-A return of premium rider can guarantee you get back all the premiums paid in if you live longer than the term plan you bought.
+One way to solve this concern is to add a return of premium life insurance rider to your policy.
+A return of premium rider can guarantee you get back all the money paid in if you live longer than the term plan you bought.

 How much more does it cost to add a ROP rider